cxa/UIMenuItem-CXAImageSupport/README.md

 `UIMenuItem+CXAImageSupport` is a dirty hack but should be safe in most cases.
 Contains no any private API.

-Make a category instead of subclassing `UIMenuItem` gains more flexibility.
+Make a category instead of subclassing for `UIMenuItem` gains more flexibility.
 Yes, this category can be applied to the awesome [PSMenuItem](https://github.com/steipete/PSMenuItem) too!

 ## How to use